-I am also a member of the National Association of Social Workers (NASW), EMDR International Association (EMDRIA), the Sexual Health Alliance, and have served as adjunct faculty at Texas State University School of Social Work, as well as being a SIMS Foundation provider.
-I am a regular contributor to the Practice of the Practice website, and have been a contributor for the Texas Tribune and Austin American Statesman, as well as writing a chapter for the soon to be released compilation: Cuentos and Testimonies: Diversity and Inclusion at Texas State University.
+I am also a member of the National Association of Social Workers (NASW), EMDR International Association (EMDRIA), and have served as adjunct faculty at Texas State University School of Social Work, as well as being a SIMS Foundation provider.
+I have been a regular contributor to the Practice of the Practice website, and have been a contributor for the Texas Tribune and Austin American Statesman, and the Good Men Project.

 “I’ve gotten a lot of tools” and “I’ve learned a lot” are some of the comments from my former clients that I’ve heard over and over again in one form or another upon completing work with me.